JaxonYon/JaxonYon/README.md

 - 👋 Hi, I’m @JaxonYon
-- 👀 I’m interested in Coding Discord.py bots!
+- 👀 I’m interested in Coding in Python!
-- 🌱 I’m currently learning how to code in Javascript
+- 🌱 I’m currently trying to learn how to code in Javascript
-- 💞️ I’m looking to collaborate on: Something big!
+- 💞️ I’m looking to collaborate on: Anything!
-- 📫 How to reach me: On Discord at Jaxon#9311
+- 📫 How to reach me: On Discord at Jaxon#9111

 <!---
 JaxonYon/JaxonYon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.